 Sending and Checking Json

-As of Alba v5, the Json serialization is done with the configured input and output formatters within the underlying application.
+JSON serialization is done with the configured input and output formatters within the underlying application.
 This means that Alba can support systems using both System.Text.Json and Newtonsoft.Json.

 Sending Json